PITI-VITI Home

 APIPA conference sessions are intended for island government accountability professionals.
 Audit, budget, finance, accounting, and related management and staff members will find interest and value in this presentation.
 Investigators and auditors are currently working on criminal cases.
 Participants should have a background in investigations and/or have completed the Basic Investigations course.

-Denver, CO
+Denver, Colorado

 David House serves as the Special Agent in Charge (SAC) for Infrastructure Coordination for the Department of Interior’s Office of Inspector General (OIG).
 SAC House has served in a variety of roles with the OIG – he was the Assistant Special Agent in Charge for the Northern Region in St. Paul, MN; was Deputy Director for the Recovery Oversight Office; was a senior case agent in Hawaii, and was the Special Agent in Charge for the Central Region in Denver, CO.
 He served for several years as a Special Agent in Charge for the General Services Administration OIG in San Francisco, CA and before that, served as a US Army CID Agent for 12 years.